Exploring the shape of 4. I didn't say a single word. This is self-directed learning. |

 Parents of multiple children often notice how the younger ones seem to pick up these academic concepts more quickly than the oldest one did- it's because they're exposed to their siblings (relationship) talking about them and using the concepts in their play, without pressure to know or recite anything themselves.
 Hold that thought, and drip some information into play without any pressure on the child to perform.

-Preschoolers love finding their own
+Preschoolers love finding their own name on a list. |

 The curve goes the wrong way?
 Shhh.
 Too soon.
 Criticise, and you risk killing an interest by creating a sense of failure.